GeoscienceAustralia/ptha/propagation/SWALS/examples/circular_island/README.md

 # Conical island analytical solution

-This problem simulates the period wave-field around a conical island that is contained within in a uniform depth ocean and subject to monochromatic plane waves.
+This problem simulates the periodic wave-field around a conical island.
+The island is contained within in a uniform depth ocean containing eastward-propagating monochromatic plane waves.
 The waves are modified by the island topography.
-For the linear shallow water equations, there is an analytical solution described by [Zhang and Zhu (1994)](https://doi.org/10.1017/S0022112094003769).
+For the linear shallow water equations, there is an analytical solution described by
+[Zhang and Zhu (1994)](https://doi.org/10.1017/S0022112094003769).

 The [SWALS model](circular_island_testcase.f90) solves this problem with the